Robowflex: Robot Motion Planning with MoveIt Made Easy: The Library

 \subsection{Motion Planner}

-\moveit uses a plugin-based system to load a motion planning pipeline, which consists of many planning adapters that filter and process the request and output trajectory given by a planning plugin, which actually computes the motion plan.
-A few default implementations are provided within \rbw, such as the default \ompl planning pipeline plugin and a means to load any compatible \moveit planning plugin.
-A helper class is provided to help build a motion planning request for a planner, which simplifies the design of complex goal and path constraints, as well as setting start and goal states.
-This helper class can also save and load motion planning requests to disk, for possible later evaluation or easy setup.
+\moveit uses a plugin-based system to load motion planning pipelines\footnote{\url{https://ros-planning.github.io/moveit_tutorials/doc/motion_planning_pipeline/motion_planning_pipeline_tutorial.html}}, which consist of adapters that filter and process both the planning request and output trajectory found by a motion planner. \rbw provides an implementation to access any pipeline, and helpers for common plugins such as the default \ompl planning pipeline plugin.
+To specify a planning request, a helper class is provided which simplifies the design of complex goal and path constraints, as well as setting start and goal states.
+This helper class can also save and load motion planning requests to \yaml files, for later evaluation or setup.

-Given a scene and a planning request, the planner can solve the problem.
 Many planners can be loaded simultaneously and used in tandem.
 Moreover, \rbw supports inserting new planners, either through \moveit's \api or its own.